 Australia and Olympic Golf

 At the 2009 IOC Session in Copenhagen, golf was re-elected as an Olympic sport with a resounding 63 to 27 vote of support from IOC members.
-Golf will return to the Olympic program in Rio de Janeiro 2016 as a result of a systematic review of the Olympic Program where the members of the IOC cast a secret ballot for each of the 28 sports on the current summer program.
+Golf returned to the Olympic programme in Rio de Janeiro 2016 as a result of a systematic review of the Olympic Programme where the members of the IOC cast a secret ballot for each of the 28 sports on the current summer program.

 The International Golf Federation (IGF) recommended an Olympic format of 72-hole individual stroke play - mirroring the format used in major golf championships.
 It suggested a field of 60 players for each competition, based on World Golf Rankings.
 The process will guarantee the top-15 ranked players entry regardless of the number of players from their country, and then limit each country to a maximum of two competitors.

 In the event of a tie for either first, second or third place, a three-hole playoff will determine the medal winner(s).